Types of Reverse Mortgages

 If you have ever wondered about alternatives to reverse mortgage loans that are government-backed, you will be happy to discover that not all these loan types are federally insured.
 This type of reverse mortgage is offered by some non-profit organizations and some local and state government agencies, and is meant to be used for one specified and approved purpose, such as repairing the home or paying property taxes.
 Only a small amount of equity is typically used, thus making this type lower in cost.
 If you are looking for the least expensive option, you will find it with Single-Purpose reverse mortgages.
 To locate single-purpose reverse mortgage lenders, research your local agencies on aging who should be able to tell you if loan programs for home repairs exist in your local area.

 Proprietary Reverse Mortgage

-For senior homeowners with high-valued properties hoping to access a greater amount of their equity, the HECM’s federally-set borrowing limit (based on the home’s value up to $726,525) can feel restrictive.
-To cater to this particular group of homeowners is another type of non-FHA reverse mortgage called the proprietary, or jumbo, reverse mortgage.
+For older homeowners with high-valued properties hoping to access a greater amount of their equity, the HECM’s federally-set borrowing limit (based on the home’s value up to $1,089,300) can feel restrictive.
+To support this particular group of homeowners, there is another type of non-FHA reverse mortgage called the proprietary, or jumbo, reverse mortgage.
 This loan type is usually backed by the private lending companies and banks that develop these loans.
 They are not insured by the FHA and therefore do not require an insurance premium, along with some other requirements associated with HECM reverse mortgage regulations.
-Unlike the HECM, funds from a proprietary reverse mortgage loan are not available in multiple options of disbursement, like a monthly payment or line of credit.
-All funds are only available in one lump sum at closing.
+Unlike the HECM, funds from a proprietary reverse mortgage loan are not available in multiple options of disbursement, but only in one lump sum at closing.
 In general, interest rates can be higher than HECMs, but fees can be lower.